 We’re more than 100 years on from when Emily Davidson threw herself under King George V’s horse in the name of female rights - and yet the healthcare industry, the champions of humanitarian work, continue to lack feminism.

 An article by The Guardian, published in July last year, outlined the five major medical biases against women today: heart disease is still considered a “man’s disease.”
 Alzheimer’s in women is diagnosed later due to faulty, early testing.
 CPR dummies stigmatize the female form.
 Endometriosis, a gynecological condition, can take up to 7 years to diagnose.
-And representation in clinical trials is still skewed towards men.
+And representation in clinical trials is still skewed toward men.
 While all are of equal importance, for clinical research recruiters it is absolutely crucial that the latter of these problems is addressed.
 The ballot box is not the only place where women’s representation should matter.

 Why does it matter?